Alex-zReeZ/progress-report/src/projects/Slim_Todolist.md

 ```

-In this code, I take a todo that was written in the [Entrer a new todo](#how-it-looks-like) input and write it into
+In this code, I take a todo that was written in the [Entrer a new todo](#how-it-looks-like) input, check the input todo length, write it into
-the database, writing a success message or an error message.
+the database if the length is good and finally writing a success message or an error message.

 For the database, we used the SQLite database.